 Leaf blinks.
 “Why is it called Power Force Ten, then?”

 “Oh, Milo is the tenth.
 He’s considered the ‘Normal’ type-”

-Red snorts, and everyone turns to him.
-He looks up.
+Red snorts, and everyone goes silent.
+When he looks up, everyone’s looking at him.
 “Sorry, it’s nothing.”

 “Ignore him,” Blue says.
 “He’s a hater.”